 Get Help From Experienced Employment Attorneys

 Call our attorneys today if you have been mistreated at work.
-At Lewis Kuhn Swan PC, we can examine your situation to determine if you have an actionable claim.
+At Leventhal Lewis, we can examine your situation to determine if you have an actionable claim.
 Then we can begin building a case against your employer.

 Our skilled lawyers know how to hold your employer accountable for the injustices they have committed at your expense.
 We have the experience and resources necessary to handle difficult — and often sensitive — employment cases.